dreidev/tasks/local-cart.md

 Your cart.js file contains
 - The state of the cart
 - Methods for **adding removing incrementing and decrementing** items
-- A way to **get the state** of the car directly
+- A way to **get the state** of the cart directly
-- Implements an EventEmitter exposing a subscribe method that allows you to pass a function that is triggered whenever the cart's state changes
+- Implements an EventEmitter exposing a subscribe method that allows you to pass a function that is triggered whenever the cart's state changes.
 - Implement a cart.test.js file that tests the cart.js

 ## Extra points

 - You are judged on the cleanliness of your code [here's a summary of Clean Code for JS](https://github.com/ryanmcdermott/clean-code-javascript)
-- Think of DX by organizing you components if you're using any (this can be done even with pure JS)
+- Think of DX by organizing your components if you're using any (this can be done even with pure JS)
 - Using typescript or flow is a plus